mpessotto-endpoint/end-point-blog/2025/07/a-rusty-web.md

 which are not possible any more.
-Instead you have to use the `match` [construct](https://doc.rust-lang.org/stable/book/ch06-02-match.html) and extract values from `Option` and `Result` enumerations.
+Instead you have to use the `match` [construct](https://doc.rust-lang.org/stable/book/ch06-02-match.html) and extract values from `Option` (`Some`/`None`) and `Result` (`Ok`, `Err`) enumerations.
 This is the standard way to handle errors and variables which may or may not have values.
 There is nothing like an `undef` and this is one of the main Rust features.
-So you have to do something like this:
+Instead, you need to cover all the cases with something like this:

 ```rust
 match download_url(url.clone()) {